 IFRC formed an Urban Pandemic Technical Support team to assist regional and country offices and National Societies to prepare plans of action for the COVID-19 Emergency Appeal that are fit for urban context.
 The team will also advise and support the IFRC offices and national societies on the available appropriate urban tools, methodologies, etc. as well as (ongoing) initiatives that can benefit their programming.
-Please contact email@example.com to learn more.
+To learn more, access the four webinars launched in June and July 2020 or contact firstname.lastname@example.org.

 The COVID-19 pandemic has highlighted that cities are at the front lines of this crisis and will be at the front lines of any similarly globalized crisis in the future.
 We need to make sure that our targeting and service delivery modalities are “fit for urban” and contribute to building capacities of National Societies and communities to be better prepared for future disasters and crises in urban areas.
 In addition to a wealth of guidance documents on IFRC GO Platform and the comprehensive guidance for informal settlements, here are some tips for thinking URBAN while responding to COVID-19 crises: